bethelkirubel/alx-system_engineering-devops/0x00-shell_basics/README.md

+#!/bin/bash
-#!/bin/bashThis part of my file is very mandatory
+This part of my file is very mandatory

 I like the alx software engineering program already